2011 NIST Language Recognition Evaluation Test Set

 - 2009 NIST Language Recognition Evaluation Test Set (LDC2014S06)

-Data was collected by LDC between 2009 and 2011.
+Data was collected between 2009 and 2011, and has been released by LDC as individual corpora grouped by language.
 The CTS data was obtained using a "claque" collection model in which speakers (claques) called friends or relatives in their social network for a 10-minute conversation in the claque's native language, such that each call would involve a unique callee.
 Participants were free to speak on topics of their own choosing.
 All calls were routed through a telephone collection system at LDC which stored the raw mu-law sample stream into separate audio files for each call side.
 Auditing and selection were applied to the callee side of every call and to the caller (claque) side in at most one call made by each claque.
 Contiguous regions containing between 25 and 35 seconds of speech were identified by signal analysis and extracted for manual audit.
 In some cases, shorter segments were also selected for audit.

 None at this time.